sergio-fabrizzio-diaz/cyclistic-bike-share-case-study-excel/analysis.md

 A "ride_length" column was created, which calculated the duration of every ride by substracting the column started_at from the column ended_at, and formated as [hh]:mm:ss This format allow us to see the time accumulated for rides with more than 24 hours.

 ![](images/calculo_ride_length.png)

+By checking the new column created, it was realized that there were a considerable number of rides where the time of the ride reflected durations of days, weeks, and months; small values for the rides like just a couple of seconds, or even negative values when the ended time of the ride was earlier than the started time.
+Based on that, those rides were considered as "unreal" or "invalid" rides which could affect negatively the process of analysis.

+A way to solve this was to delimeter the range of valid rides by setting a minimum and a maximum of ride_length.
+In order to do this, the hours, minutes and seconds were gotten from the new column ride_length, by using the functions =INT(ride_lenght column * 24) to get the hours, =MINUTE(ride_lenght column) to get the minutes, and =SECOND(ride_lenght column) to get the seconds, and placed in new columns named hours_legth, minutes_length, and seconds_length respectively.